MMP111 - Introduction to Property

 |Scheduled learning activities - cloud (online)||

-This unit aims to give students a general introduction into the property market and the role property plays in a today’s economy.
-It introduces the concept of real property and improvements to land; highest and best use, property and the economy; a broad overview of property markets and sub-markets; an introduction to investment, yield and the time value of money; stages of property development and the stakeholders; urban economics and geography.
+This unit aims to give students a general introduction into the property market, property valuation and the role property plays in a today’s economy.
+It introduces the concept of real property and improvements to land; highest and best use, property and the economy; a broad overview of property markets and sub-markets; an introduction to property management, stages of property development and the stakeholders; urban economics, sustainability and planning.
 On completion of Introduction to Property students should be able to:

 - Appreciate the concept of real property & improvements on land.

-- Gain a broad understanding of property markets and sub-markets.
+- Gain a broad understanding of property sectors, markets and sub-markets.

-- Be aware of the broad legal and economic aspects of property valuation.
+- Be aware property finance, tax of the broad legal and economic aspects of property valuation.

-- Appreciate the basic concepts of investment, yield and the time value of money including the essentials of basic financial mathematics.
+- Appreciate the basic concepts of investment, yield including the essentials of basic financial mathematics.

-- Recognise the importance of urban economics and geography in the growth of cities and urban areas.
+- Recognise the importance of urban economics in the growth of cities and urban areas.

 Hurdle requirement: achieve at least 50% of the available marks in the examination AND

-students must successfully complete the professional literacy module to gain access to the assignment dropbox
+students must successfully complete the professional literacy module (EDL) to gain access to the assignment dropbox

 Unit Fee Information